 An echo, a distortion, a reverberation.
 Jeff Beck, guitar wizard, weaves the strings with a finely chiselled technique, the fruit of unalterable creativity and outrageous perfectionism.
-This man does not sing: he prefers to let his Fender, an organ external to his body, do it for him.
+This man does not sing: he prefers to let his Fender, do it for him.

 Jeff Beck is not a careerist for a penny.
 He could have competed with more virulence with his friends Éric Clapton and Jimmy Page in the charts.
 Yet he doesn't care, the prodigy from the suburbs of London.
 Only one thing matters to him: making his white Fender purr all the way to the top.
 And that's because the Yardbirds' propulsion engine, known for its free and spontaneous play, only needs a few acrobatic notes to kill the game.